Megalosaurus

+At the time Megalosaurus lived, Europe formed an island archipelago bounded by then narrow Atlantic Ocean and Tethys Ocean, with Megalosaurus inhabiting an island formed by the London–Brabant Massif, where it likely served as the apex predator of its ecosystem, coexisting with other dinosaurs like the large sauropod Cetiosaurus, stegosaurs, ankylosaurs, and heterodontosaurids.

 Discovery and naming

 Edward Lhuyd's tooth (specimen OU 1328)

 In 1699, Edward Lhuyd described what he believed to have been a fish tooth (called Plectronites), later believed to be part of a belemnite, that was illustrated alongside the holotype tooth of the sauropod "Rutellum impicatum" and another tooth, from a theropod, in 1699.
 Later studies found that the theropod tooth, known as specimen 1328 (University of Oxford coll. #1328; lost?) almost certainly was a tooth crown that belonged to an unknown species of Megalosaurus.
 OU 1328 has since been lost and it was not confidently assigned to Megalosaurus until the tooth was re-described by Delair & Sarjeant (2002).

 OU 1328 was collected near Caswell, near Witney, Oxfordshire sometime during the 17th century and became the third dinosaur fossil to ever be illustrated, after "Scrotum humanum" in 1677 and "Rutellum impicatum" in 1699.

 "Scrotum humanum"

 Megalosaurus may have been the first non avian dinosaur to be described in the scientific literature.
 The earliest possible fossil of the genus, from the Taynton Limestone Formation, was the lower part of a femur, discovered in the 17th century.
-It was originally described by Robert Plot as a thigh bone of a Roman war elephant, and then as a biblical giant.
 Part of a bone was recovered from the Taynton Limestone Formation of Stonesfield limestone quarry, Oxfordshire in 1676.
-Sir Thomas Pennyson gave the fragment to Robert Plot, Professor of Chemistry at the University of Oxford and first curator of the Ashmolean Museum, who published a description and illustration in his Natural History of Oxfordshire in 1676.
+Sir Thomas Pennyson gave the fragment to naturalist Robert Plot, who published a description and illustration in his Natural History of Oxfordshire in 1676.
 It was the first illustration of a dinosaur bone published.
-Plot correctly identified the bone as the lower extremity of the thighbone or femur of a large animal and he recognised that it was too large to belong to any species known to be living in England.
+Plot correctly identified the bone as the lower extremity of the thighbone or femur of a large animal and he recognized that it was too large to belong to any species known to be living in England.
 He therefore at first concluded it to be the thigh bone of a Roman war elephant and later that of a giant human, such as those mentioned in the Bible.
 The bone has since been lost, but the illustration is detailed enough that some have since identified it as that of Megalosaurus.